 PPP typically presents differently from LP and tends to be acute, pregnancy-induced, and uncommon among the non-pregnant population.
 With no additional trauma or stain, mild PPP generally resolves 3 months postpartum.
 Clinically, patients present with backache and a “deep, boring, ill-defined pain that is poorly localized” and radiates down the posterolateral thigh as far as the calf.
 Sturesson et al suggested that the large innervation of the sacroiliac joint (L4-S1) contributes to the referred pain experienced by pregnant women.
 While there are numerous tests for assessing sacroiliac joint pathology, research has indicated 3 tests with superior sensitivity and efficacy; “Patrick’s Fabere test, Menell’s test, and the Posterior Pelvic Pain Provocation test.”

 Pregnancy-related LBP can be defined as any type of idiopathic pain arising between the 12th rib and the gluteal folds during the course of the pregnancy.
 As such, this does not include any situation in which the pain can be attributed to a specific pathological condition, such as a disk herniation that arises either before or during the pregnancy.
-It is important for to consider other disease pathologies, some of which are listed in Table 1, that mimic the symptoms of “primary” LBP associated with pregnancy.
+It is important to consider other disease pathologies, some of which are listed in Table 1, that mimic the symptoms of “primary” LBP associated with pregnancy.

 As previously stated, LBP with radiation into the buttocks and legs is a common problem during pregnancy.
 However, LBP must be carefully differentiated from radicular and other neurologic symptoms.
 True sciatica is rarely diagnosed in the pregnant population.
 Posterior facet syndrome can present with pain radiation down the posterior thigh and mimic radicular pain.
 Another type of radiculopathy, meralgia paresthetica, follows the distribution of the lateral femoral cutaneous nerve and may be confused with referred pain symptoms experienced with LBP.
 Meralgia paresthetica is associated with severe pain, numbness, tingling, hypesthesia, or burning sensation down the anterolateral aspect of the thigh.

 Common treatment interventions for LBP include physiotherapy and exercises.
 Ostgaard et al studied the relationship between sick leave and prepartum back education and training classes.
 They found a 12% decrease in sick leave time among pregnant women enrolled in an individualized back education and training program for both PPP and LP pain types.
-As a precaution, the physiotherapy routine should be designed and monitored by women’s health physiotherapists, or health care provider who specializes in women’s health.
-This is because, improper management of special populations, such as expectant women with PPP, may lead to worsening of the condition.
+As a precaution, the physiotherapy routine should be designed and monitored by women’s health physiotherapists, or health care providers who specialize in women’s health.
+This is because improper management of special populations, such as expectant women with PPP, may lead to worsening of the condition.
 For example, PPP sufferers should refrain from stair climbing, standing on one leg, extreme motion at the hips and back, and other positions that overload the pelvis.
 Those who present with both lumbar and posterior pelvic pain symptoms should avoid back-strengthening exercises until the posterior pelvic symptoms resolve; these symptoms may worsen if lumbar strengthening exercises are performed.

 In addition to physiotherapy, exercises to alleviate mild LBP may include walking, swimming, or bicycling at low to moderate intensities.
-Deep abdominal toning is recommended which generate less stress on back muscles, but abdominal crunches and straight leg raises are contraindicated.
+Deep abdominal toning is recommended which generates less stress on back muscles, but abdominal crunches and straight leg raises are contraindicated.
 It also should be noted that the goal of exercise during pregnancy is to improve or maintain muscle tone and not to control weight gain or to correct posture.
 Hypertension, diabetes mellitus, history of premature labor, placenta previa, threatened abortion are all contraindications to exercise during pregnancy.

 Other supplemental therapies also are available for women with pelvic pain and may diminish the need for medications.
 Berg et al reported 71% of patients that suffered from severe LBP experienced some relief with a trochanteric belt, which provides support to the pelvic girdle, but this belt may compress the abdomen and cause discomfort.
 Sacroiliac belts, in contrast, do not compress the abdomen and 82% of women with posterior pelvic pain reported some pain relief with these belts.